compendia/docs/docs/guide/bug-bounty.md

 Compendia's Bug Bounty / Vulnerability Rewards Program (VRP) only applies to Compendia-exclusive features.

-Vulnerabilities in ARK Core-native packages are only eligible for rewards if they exist due to a modification that was made by Compendia.
+Vulnerabilities in ARK Core-native packages are only eligible for rewards if they exist due to modifications made by Compendia.

 **Compendia modules include:**